DomainDrivenArchitecture/dda-managed-ide/README.md

 It crate automatically installs software on a Linux system.
 It can be a standalone system, but normally would be a virtual machine.
 For this reason we usually refer to the system as "virtual machine" in the text below.

 As this crate is build on top of the dda-managed-vm, all the software and tools that is installed by the vm, can also be installed with the ide.
+For the vm-type :desktop the maximum desktop setup is used (:desktop-office).
 The configuration is detailed in the reference.
 For more details on the software see: https://github.com/DomainDrivenArchitecture/dda-managed-vm

 The following software/packages are installed additionally by dda-managed-ide: